 Why study speech and language therapy at Strathclyde?

 Studying speech and language therapy at the University of Strathclyde, you'll be learning at an award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

-We're ranked first in the UK in the Complete University Guide League Tables 2021 for Aural and Oral Sciences.
+We're ranked first in the UK in The Complete University Guide League Tables 2022 for Speech and Language Therapy.

 Our BA course, which provides a route into this profession, is the longest established in Scotland and one of the oldest in the UK.